cesar-rgon/simple-kf2-server-launcher/README.md

 * _Welcome message_: This field is optional.
 It's a welcome message in starting screen of the server.

 * _Custom parameters_: This field is optional.
 It defines additional parameters.
-The format must be: parameter1=value1?parameter2=value2?...?parameterN=valueN
+The format must be: [?]parameter1=value1?parameter2=value2?...?parameterN=valueN
+[?] means: optionally, you can start parameters by ?

 * _Console_: This field is automatically filled when the server is running.
 It's composed by console commands to execute the server.

 * _Run server_: Run a Killing Floor 2 server with the specified filters.
 All mandatory fields must be specified.
 Server config files are placed in folder: KFGame/Config/PROFILENAME.
 So, the original config files placed in folder: KFGame/Config are never modified.
+If more than one profile, you can launch multiple servers at once (one per profile).

 * _Join server_: Join to a Killing Floor 2 server game previously started.
 If the server has not been started, the operation will start the game but it will not join to any sever.
-Pre-requisites: Steam application and Killing Floor 2 client game must be installed.
+Pre-requisites: Steam application and Killing Floor 2 game client must be installed.
+If more than one profile, you can select wich server you want to join (one per profile).

 ##### WebAdmin page
 In this section you can access to WebAdmin page only if the server is already started and web page is checked in Main Page of the application.